redox-os/website/content/news/this-month-240731.md

 ## Self-Hosting Update

-We finally successfully built Hello World programs in Rust, C and C++!
+We finally successfully built Hello World programs in Rust, C and C++ inside of Redox!

 4lDO2 also fixed Cargo and built a Hello World program from it.

-It's a first step to test the compilation of more complex programs.
+It's a first step to test the compilation of more complex programs inside of Redox.

 ## Kernel Improvements